Writing Competitions Can Boost Your Creativity

 Also, the free competitions often have prizes of various kinds, mostly in monetary payments, and although these are often modest, they can range up to as much as $1,500.
 Most seem to average around one hundred dollars or pounds, sometimes less, sometimes a bit more.
 And of course, there are runners-up prizes too.

 Perhaps the best thing of all about entering literary competitions is the fact that they generate inspiration.
 The reason for this is that they often set a theme for you.
-So, if you're stuck for a good short story idea, for example, and you find a free comp which wants to see your best Sci-fi story limited to 2,000 words, you can then set about writing it.
+So, if you're stuck for a good short story idea, for example, and you find a free comp that wants your best Sci-fi story limited to 2,000 words, you can then set about writing it.
 Not only that, the word limit will train your skills in keeping only the essential elements in your short story, as the real art of good short story writing is knowing how to edit really well and yet maintain the integrity of the story as an enjoyable read.

-Because there are literally hundreds of writing competitions out there, they cover all kinds of writing, from short stories to poetry to novellas, novelettes and even full-blown novels.
-You name it, it's out there.
+Because there are literally hundreds of writing competitions out there, they cover all kinds of writing, from short stories to poetry to novellas, novelettes, and even full-blown novels.
+You name it, and it's out there.
 Then there are flash fiction competitions if you're in a hurry and don't want to spend too long on these projects.
 There are even competitions for writing travel articles!
 If we can't find inspiration from one source or another online, then we have to ask whether the writing world is for us?

 I am not particularly competitive, but I think all of us writers must feel that little rush of excitement when we read that there's a good literary competition afoot, and it has a decent prize, (especially if it's free) and the creative juices soon get flowing when we read what the competition is looking for; this is especially so when the comp is 'right up our street' on a theme that we love to write about.
 I normally enter competitions (again, probably less than six per year) that really appeal to me, because of the subject matter or genre.
 I never bother to 'try' and write something that just does not appeal to me.
 That is a recipe for disaster and will lead to the disappointment of mediocre writing.